psrc/urbansim/psrc_parcel/data_preparation/README.txt

 VII.
 Post-process
 VIII.Exporting resulting tables to database

-Note: Make sure that buildings built after 2000 are removed from the buildings table
+Note: Make sure that buildings built after 2000.

 I. Create a 'jobs' table and 'building_sqft_per_job' table
 ****
 1. Run the script unroll_jobs_from_establishments.py
   - choose appropriate settings in the __main__ part
-  - recommended: instorage set to MysqlStorage (where the business table lives), outstorage set to FltStorage (where your cache data is)
+  - recommended: instorage set to MysqlStorage (where the business table lives), outstorage set to FltStorage (where your cache data is; must contain the 'buildings' table)
-  - The script creates a 'jobs' table and writes it out into the outstorage.
+  - The script creates a 'jobs' table by unrolling the business table, removes jobs with non-existing buildings, and writes the 'jobs' table out into the outstorage.
-  - In addition, the scripts creates a 'building_sqft_per_job' table and writes it out into the outstorage.
+  - In addition, the scripts creates a 'building_sqft_per_job' table from the existing jobs and writes it out into the outstorage.
-    It needs the 'buildings' table on outstorage.

 II.
 Create new residential buildings
 ****